 As the original purchase price and the landed cost of goods can differ greatly, it is important to make decisions on imports with all the relevant figures at hand.

-Take into account what duty tax percentage is payable on the goods, the cost of transportation and insurance, as well as VAT and you have a much clearer understanding of financial outset, as well as whether or not the outcome of your import will be profitable.
+Take into account what duty tax percentage is payable on the goods, the cost of transportation and insurance, as well as VAT.
+You will then have a much clearer understanding of the financial outset, as well as whether or not the outcome of your import will be profitable.

-Our Landed Cost Calculator makes it easy to determine the bottom-line price of importing your shipment.
+Our Landed Cost Calculator makes determining the bottom-line price of importing your shipment easy.

 To use our Landed Cost Calculator you will need: